ibm-cloud-docs/discovery-data/connector-box-cp4d.md

       - *Manage Users*
       - *Manage Enterprise Properties*

-      Selecting the *Read and write all files and folders that are stored in Box* scopes ensures that users must authenticate to have read permissions in the files contained in your application.
     - Enable the following advanced features:

        - *Make API calls using the as-user header*